-I hold a BA in Journalism Studies from the University of Skopje and an MA in Ethnic and Minority Studies from Eotvos Lorand University in Budapest.
-My MA dissertation investigated migration discourses in the Brexit campaign and focused on the absence of women in the construction of immigrants, the Orientalising of undesired immigrants and the nationalist discourse driven by colonial-imperial nostalgia.
-In Skopje, I spent long years as a peace activist and was involved in an oral history project gathering war-time testimonies.
-In Budapest, I was involved in journal editing and research on minority and cultural issues.
-My research interests include migration studies, race and ethnicity as social constructs, and colonial history.
+Iva holds a BA in Journalism Studies from the University of Skopje and an MA in Ethnic and Minority Studies from Eotvos Lorand University in Budapest.
+Her prior research investigated migration discourses in the Brexit campaign and focused on the absence of the female figure in the construction of immigrants, the Orientalising of undesired immigrants and the nationalist discourse driven by colonial-imperial nostalgia.
+Her research interests include migration policy, knowledge production on immigrants, race and ethnicity as social constructs, nationalism, and colonial history.

 As part of project MOVES, Iva is based at Université Paul-Valéry Montpellier 3 and Charles University Prague.
 Her doctoral research examines discourses on immigrant integration to understand how “integration” is imagined by various social actors across.
 She is interested to see how immigrants are framed in reference to it and how this narrative is implicated within wider systems of oppression, notably the racial order, patriarchy and capitalist reproduction.
 To this end, she investigates three key sites and their interrelations – scientific discourses in elite migration academic journals and policy discourses on a national (the UK) and a supranational level (the EU) – in order to unpack the co-production, between policy and research, of the integrationist paradigm in Europe.

 Iva Dodevska.
 “The Architecture of Race in the British Immigration and Citizenship Regime: The Figure of the Undesirable ‘Other.'”
 Journal of Identity and Migration Studies 15: 2 (Autumn/Winter 2021).